ashraful1971/vaccine_registration/README.md

 ## Testing

 You can test the registration and search functionality by:
-- Registering a user.
+- Run `php artisan test` to run the tests.
-- Checking the status of a user via the search page using the provided NID.
+- You can manually test it by registering and checking the status of a user via the search page using the provided NID.